prasanna-santhanam/customer-churn-prediction/README.md

 1. The code for the project can be found in the attached FoodHub_Analysis.ipynb

-2. Dataset used in the project is in the attached foodhub_order.csv
+2. The dataset used in the project is in the attached foodhub_order.csv

-3. Upload the file foodhub_order.csv to your own googlel drive.
+3. Upload the file foodhub_order.csv to your own google drive.
-   Edit the notebook, modify the below code to map the fiel as input df = pd.read_csv('/content/drive/MyDrive/AIML/foodhub_order.csv')
+   Edit the notebook, modify the below code to map the file as input **df = pd.read_csv('/content/drive/MyDrive/AIML/foodhub_order.csv')**

 4. Follow the notebook which includes: